dimonrmp/pacmen/README.md

 ## Why the project is useful
 It teaches how to manipulate DOM objects with Javascript programming

-## How to get started with the project
+## Installation
+The contents of the project needs to be placed on the web-server to make it available on the Internet, otherwise no need for any installation.

+## Usage
 Clone the repo and open locally index.html in your browser, no need to install or configure anything else.

 ## Roadmap of future improvements